hipe/tmx/brazen/doc/issues/009-the-git-config-narrative.md

 # the git config narrative :[#009]

-## introduction
+## objective & scope

-this is not intended to read/edit git config files per se. it is intended to be a library used for creating new, modifying existing and reading from existing config files; config files that happen to try and immitate the syntax of git config files.
+despite its name, this library's founding purpose is not for reading (or writing) git config files per se. (whether it can do that is in fact outside of its scope, but the answer is "probably, most of the time".)

+rather, this library's objective is to implement a simple "entity" datastore through the use of text files that follow a simple format;
+text files that can be read *and edited* by human *and machine* alike.

+if this sounds preposterous or useless, it is in fact neither: `git` already employs this excellent game mechanic in its config system: you can use git commands to change config settings programatically, but also you can edit the config file(s) directly, by hand. the config files are then something that readable *and editable* by human *and machine* alike; which is a dynamic that we think is pretty neat.

+this is one reason (but not the only one) why we have used pieces of git's config system as inpiration for this effort.

+## but then why `git` (config) specifically?

-we implement our rendition of the *git* config file syntax speficially because
+we implement our rendition of the *git* config file syntax specifically because

   - it's complex enough for our needs without being too complex